yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 showAsideToc: true
 ---

-Use the `yb-master` options to configure and customize your YB-Master services.
-The [YB-Master](../../../architecture/concepts/yb-master) binary (`yb-master`) is located in the `bin` directory of YugabyteDB home.
+The [YB-Master](../../../architecture/concepts/yb-master) service manages cluster metadata, tablets and coordinate cluster-wide operations.
+Its binary `yb-master` is located in the `bin` directory of YugabyteDB home.

 ## Syntax